blackle/blamscamp/GUIDE.md

 You can set the background colour, foreground colour (font colour,) and highlight colour (colour for album name/artist name/song titles).

+You can add additional files to include in the resulting zip file.
+If you add images, you can use them in the "custom css," otherwise they're just loose in the zip file.
+Try not to have multiple files with the same file name.

 Click "generate" to see a live preview in the second pane.

 Click "export zip" to get a zip file that contains your player, music files, and cover image.
 This is what you upload to itch.io.